Asymptotic theory for Bayesian inference and prediction: from the ordinary to a conditional Peaks-Over-Threshold method: Simulation experiments

 \section{Simulation experiments}

-We illustrate the finite sample performance of Bayesian inference based on the posterior distributions described in Sections \ref{sec:pot_theory}, \ref{sec:ext_cond_Q}.
-First, we briefly comment on the computational methods used to sample from such posteriors.
-Since in applications the scope of unconditional analysis is narrower than that of the conditional one, secondly we shortly summarise the findings for the posterior $\Pi_n$ of the parameter $\bftheta$ and $\widetilde{\Pi}_n$ of the extreme quantile $Q(p)$, to save space.
-The full description is available in Section 6.1 of the supplement.
-Thirdly, we extensively describe the findings for the posterior distributions $\Psi_n$ on the scedasis function $c(\bfx)$ and $\widetilde{\Psi}_n$ on extreme conditional quantile $Q_{\bfx}(p)$.
+We assess the finite sample performance of Bayesian inference based on the posterior distributions introduced in Sections \ref{sec:pot_theory} and \ref{sec:ext_cond_Q}.
+First, we provide a brief overview of the computational methods used to sample from these posteriors.
+Given that unconditional analysis is typically of narrower scope than conditional analysis in applications, we then summarize the key findings for the posterior $\Pi_n$ of the parameter $\bfvartheta$ and $\widetilde{\Pi}_n$ of the extreme quantile $Q(p)$ for brevity, with a full description available in Section 6.1 of the supplement.
+Finally, we present a detailed analysis of the posterior distributions $\Psi_n$ for the scedasis function $c(\bfx)$ and {$\widetilde{\Lambda}_n$} for the extreme conditional quantile $Q{\bfx}(p)$.